 C 4 broke the pattern and its history is briefly outlined in the next chapter.
-It is, however, instructive to examine C 1 in conjunction with C 4 because the comparison shows clearly interesting facets of Bach’s development as a composer.
+It is, however, instructive to examine C 1 in conjunction with C 4 because the comparison shows clearly certain facets of Bach’s development as a composer.

 Structurally, the recitatives are often quite free.
 They may begin and end in different keys and frequently migrate through remote and strident chromatic progressions without establishing the keys they imply.
-In fact the emphasis on the depiction of selected moments of imagery, particularly in the earlier works, is often enabled by a freedom from restrictive structural impositions.
+In fact the emphasis on the depiction of selected moments of imagery, particularly in the earlier works, is often considerably enabled by a freedom from restrictive structural impositions.
 Consequently, one ought not to draw the same sorts of conclusions about tonal planning from these movements which one may do from the arias and choruses.
-In the recitatives the harmony’s main function is to support the melodic lines, the shapes of which are tailored to express the feeling and meaning of the words, with chords often doing little more than providing a supporting frame such as that which surrounds a painting.
+In the recitatives the harmony’s main function is to support the melodic lines, the shapes of which are tailored to express the feeling and meaning of the words, with chords possibly doing little more than providing a supporting frame such as that which surrounds a painting.
 But Bach’s frames are organic, alive, dynamic and often surprising; they are never static.

 The choruses and arias in C 1 are all in flat major keys, major to depict the joy which the blessing of the Lord brings and flat keys (F, and Bb) partly for practical reasons which suit the horns, but also because the joyousness of this cantata is personal and contemplative.
 It is not the rousing, communal, major, sharp-key joyousness of, for example, the fantasia of C 94 or the opening chorus of the Christmas Oratorio.